RiffleSystems/riffle-website/src/pages/essays/prelude.md

 In a more traditional architecture, state that's managed by the frontend gets automatically discarded every time the program is re-run.
 Our prototype stores all state, including ephemeral UI state that would normally live exclusivley in the main object graph, in the database, so any change to the layout of that ephermeral state forced a migration.
-In most cases, we chose to simply delete the relevant tables and recreate them.
+In most cases, we chose to simply delete the relevant tables and recreate them while in development, which essentially recreates the traditional workflow with ephemeral state.

 Of course, Riffle is not the first sytem to struggle with migrations; indeed, one of us has already done [extensive work on migrations for local-first software](https://www.inkandswitch.com/cambria/).
 We believe that making migrations simpler and more ergonomic is a key requirement for making database-managed state as ergonomic as frontend-managed state.